erkyrath/inform6lib/readme.txt

   multiple-object actions (such as "get all").
 Set the global multiflag to false in an action routine to do this.
 (For single-object actions, multiflag is already false, so setting it this way has no effect.)
+- Define the constant ALLOW_AFTERGAME_RETRY to permit resurrecting the player from the post-game prompt.
+Replace the AfterGameOver routine and add an option that prints an appropriate message, sets deadflag to 0, and returns.
+The game will resume after the fatal action.
+(This is distinct from the UNDO response, which undoes the fatal turn.)
 - That's all!